icpc/ccs-specs/Contest_API.md

 ### Access

-Information on which endpoints and properties are visible to the current account, and what [capabilities](#capabilities) this account has access to or can perform.
+Information on which endpoints and properties are visible to the current client, and what [capabilities](#capabilities) this client has access to or can perform.

 The following endpoint is associated with access: